What Is Solar Energy?

 Out of this small percentage, even less is absorbed by the Earth and its atmosphere.
 That being said, the U.S. Department of Energy estimates that the amount of solar energy absorbed by the Earth in just an hour and a half is enough to power the entire planet for a year.

-Using solar panels, you can harness this energy to power simple tasks like your air conditioning, turning on your lights and keeping your food refrigerated — often for cheaper than other electricity alternatives — while also helping the environment.
+Using solar panels, you can harness this energy to power simple tasks such as air conditioning, turning on your lights and keeping your food refrigerated — often for cheaper than other electricity alternatives — while also helping the environment.

 How do solar panels work?